MarlonCorreia/datalake-challenge/part-2/README.md

 $ python src/main.py src/dump/input-dump
 ```

-After the service is finished running, an **output.json** file will be createed at the `/src/dump` folder and the runtime of the script will be displayed in the terminal.
+After the service is finished running, an **output.json** file will be created at the `/src/dump` folder and the runtime of the script will be displayed in the terminal.

 Obs¹: I believe that in Ubuntu, python3.XX is called with **python3**